 The Kroger Company

-is slated to report its second-quarter 2012 financial results on
+company, is slated to report its third-quarter 2012 financial

 The current Zacks Consensus Estimate for the quarter is pegged

 at 43 cents a share, which reflects a growth of 30.3% from the